New Kid

 New Kid is a 2019 graphic novel by Jerry Craft.
 The novel tells the story of a 12-year-old African American boy named Jordan Banks who experiences culture shock when he enrolls at a private school.
-Taking place over Jordan's freshman year at a prestigious private school, he has to adjust to a new school, experiences and witnesses microaggressions, and makes friends with other students.
-The book is semi-autobiographical for Craft, who based the book on his experiences in a private school and those of his two sons.
-While he wishes the book to be appreciated by a wide range of readers, Craft particularly wanted it to accurately reflect a present-day African American experience.
+During Jordan's freshman year at the prestigious school, he adjusts to a new learning environment, witnesses and experiences microaggressions, and makes friends with other students.
+The book is semi-autobiographical, as Craft based the book on his own private school experiences as well as those of his two sons.
+While he wishes the book to be appreciated by a wide range of readers, Craft particularly wants it to accurately reflect a present-day African American experience.

-The book was well received by critics, sold well, and won the 2020 Kirkus Prize, Newbery Medal, and Coretta Scott King Award.
+The book was well received by critics, sold well, and won the 2020 Newbery Medal and Coretta Scott King Award and the 2019 Kirkus Prize for Young Readers' Literature.
 It was the first graphic novel to be awarded the Newbery Medal.
 The book's illustrations, using a unique number of graphical styles, helped to achieve a balance between the book's humorous and dramatic elements.
-Its critical and award success was viewed at the time as an important achievement for graphic novels.
-A sequel titled Class Act was released on October 6th, 2020.
+Its critical and award successes were viewed at the time as an important achievement for graphic novels.
+A sequel titled Class Act was released on October 6, 2020.
+A third book in the series, School Trip, was released on April 4, 2023.